pshenmic/platform-explorer/packages/api/README.md

 * `limit` cannot be more then 100
 * `page` cannot be less then 1
 * `type` cannot be less, then 0 and more then 8
+* `amount` is credits as a string, since credits overflow a JSON number past ~90,000 DASH
 ```
 GET /identity/GWRSAVFMjXx8HpQFaNJMqBV7MBgMK4br5UESsB4S31Ec/transfers?hash=445E6F081DEE877867816AD3EF492E2C0BD1DDCCDC9C793B23DDDAF8AEA23118&page=1&limit=10&order=asc&type=6